aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 * Activates the --fetch-license option to get license text.

-* Activates the --reference option to get license and notice text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.
+* Activates the --reference option to get license text files and notice text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.

 * Specifies the path of the software inventory to control the processing.